Switcher locomotive

 A switcher locomotive (American English), shunter locomotive (British English), station pilot (British English), or shifter locomotive (Pennsylvania Railroad terminology) is a locomotive used for maneuvering railway vehicles over short distances.
-Switchers do not usually move trains over long distances.
-Instead, they typically assemble trains in order for another locomotive to take over.
+Switchers do not typically move trains over long distances.
+Instead, they assemble trains in order for another locomotive to take over.
 Switchers often operate in a railyard or make short transfer runs.
 They may serve as the primary motive power on short branch lines or switching and terminal railroads.
 A hybrid type known as a road switcher can both shunt and haul trains.
+Switching locomotives may be purpose-built engines, but may also be downgraded main-line engines, or simply main-line engines assigned to switching.
+Switchers can also be used on short excursion train rides.

 Switchers are optimized for their role, being relatively low-powered but with a high starting tractive effort for getting heavy cars rolling quickly.
 Switchers are geared to produce high torque but are restricted to low top speeds and have small diameter driving wheels.
-Switchers tend to be durable and to remain in service for a long time, such as the Swedish class U.
+Switchers are also strategically designed to be durable, extending their service periods, such as the Swedish class U.

 American, Russian, Indian and Chinese switchers tend to be larger, with bogies to allow them to be used on tight radiuses.
 Western European shunters tend to be smaller and more often have fixed axles.
-They also often maintained coupling rods for longer than other locomotive types, although bogie types have long been used where very heavy loads are involved, such as at steelworks.
+They also often maintain coupling rods for longer than other locomotive types, although bogie types have long been used where very heavy loads are involved, such as at steelworks.

 Etymology

 A switcher may also be called a yard pilot, switch engine, or yard goat.
+Other common terms are shunter, shifter, or station pilot.

-The term can also be used to describe the workers operating these engines or engaged in directing shunting operations.
-Switching locomotives may be purpose-built engines, but may also be downgraded main-line engines, or simply main-line engines assigned to switching.
-Switchers can also be used on short excursion train rides.
+These terms can also be used to describe workers operating these engines or engaged in directing shunting operations.